 - Managing suspension and debarment actions

-Regional contracting center chief.
-The RCC chief (or chief of contracting office [COCO]) plans, directs, and supervises purchasing, contracting, administration, and closeout for supplies, services, and construction for assigned customers.
-The RCC chief will typically approve actions that exceed the CCO’s authority and will review internal and external contractual actions to ensure statutory, regulatory, and procedural compliance.
+RCC chief.
+The RCC chief or COCO plans, directs, and supervises purchasing, contracting, administration, and closeout for supplies, services, and construction for assigned customers.
+The RCC chief also acts as the business advisor to the deployed commander.
+The RCC chief typically approves actions that exceed the CCO’s authority and reviews internal and external contractual actions to ensure statutory, regulatory, and procedural compliance.
 The RCC chief develops and executes programs to ensure maximum competition.

-Additional key responsibilities of the RCC chief include:
+Additional key responsibilities of the RCC chief include the following: